FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Direct immutable access to underlying container for ResourceRegistry
 - `ResourceManager::can_resource_be_moved`
 - Highlight asset item when it accepts drop
-- Check for drop content in the file browser to show correct cursor icon
+- Check for drop content in the file browser to show the correct cursor icon
 - Custom `accepts_drop` for `AssetItem` that checks if drop is possible
 - Allow to define custom drop response method on ui widgets
 - Improved visual style of `AssetItem`